Balfour and Meriwether in Two Adventures$1.99

 Bob W. Netchkay wanted my ship and I was damned if I was going to let him have it.

 It was the last of the Steinway space fleet that my sister Nita and I had inherited from our aunt Juno.
 Aunt Juno had been a great, tough lady of the old days and one hell of an administrator, far better alone than both of us Steinway sisters together.
 I was young when she died, but smart enough to know that I was a damn good pilot; so I hired an administrator to run the line for Nita and me.

 Bob Netchkay administrated himself a large chunk of our income, made a bunch of deliberately bad deals, and secretly bought up all my outstanding notes after a disastrous trading season.
 I threw him out, but he took six of my ships with him.
 I lost nine more on my own.
 (Longer sample ...)

 Help with formats.

 Try this if you like: Berserker, science fiction, comedy, satire, making fun of politicians

 Description: You know about Berserkers, machines programmed by a long dead civilization to seek out and destroy all life.
 But did you know they could be funny?
 In "Mr. Jester," an exhiled criminal meets a killer robot in existential crisis, and shenanigans ensue.
 Will it all end in tears, or a belly laugh?
-Pull my finger, I mean, click the "Add to Cart" button and find out!
+Choose a format and click the "Add to Cart" button and find out!